david-hollifield/is-busy/README.md

 [![NPM version](https://flat.badgen.net/npm/v/@service-work/is-loading)](https://www.npmjs.com/package/@service-work/is-loading) [![Size when minified & gzipped](https://flat.badgen.net/bundlephobia/minzip/@service-work/is-loading)](https://bundlephobia.com/result?p=@service-work/is-loading)

 [IsLoadingService](#isloadingservice) is a simple angular service for tracking whether your app, or parts of it, are loading.
 By using `ngIf` and subscribing to its `isLoading$()` method, you can easily show and hide loading indicators.
-There is also an optional companion directive [IsLoadingDirective](#isloadingdirective) which can help you automatically mark or disable a button (or other HTML element) when loading.
+There is also an optional [IsLoadingDirective](#isloadingdirective) that makes it easy to add a loading indicator (and/or disable) HTML elements while loading is happening.

 You can install it with